 - About 10 minutes before the ginger finishes mellowing out, bring a kettle of water to a boil.
 When the ginger is done, pour the just-boiled water over the ginger.
 Use enough water to cover the ginger.
 Gently stir and let sit for 20 seconds to further reduce the harshness.
 Dump into a mesh strainer.
 Don't rinse.
 Shake a few times to expel water, then transfer into a 2-cup capacity glass jar.

-- In a saucepan (it's fine to reuse the one you just used!), bring the mixture of sugar, vinegar, and kelp to a boil.
-Stir once or twice to dissolve the sugar.
+- In a saucepan (it's fine to reuse the one you just used!) over medium heat, bring the remaining ¼ cup (50g) of sugar, vinegar, and kelp to a boil.
+Stir a few times to dissolve the sugar.
 Remove from the heat and pour into the jar of ginger.

 - Push down with chopsticks or a spoon to submerge.
 Cool, uncovered, then cap and refrigerate.
 Depending on the ginger, it may be ready to eat in 1 to 3 days.
 Taste and see.
-Keeps well in the refrigerator for 6 months.
+After 3 days, if the ginger is not sweet enough, add sugar by the ½ to 1 tablespoon; or if it is too sweet, add vinegar by the 1 tablespoon.
+Then let it mature in the fridge for a few days before eating.
+Keeps well in the refrigerator for about 1 year.

 Dan says